robert-commonsku/ps-caching-proxy/ARCHITECTURE.md

 ## Glossary

-PPC
+**PPC**
-: The PromoStandards Product Configuration, Decoration, and Pricing service (currently at version 1.0.0) ProductData
+  - The PromoStandards Product Configuration, Decoration, and Pricing service (currently at version 1.0.0) **ProductData**
-: The PromoStandards Product Data service (currently at version 2.0.0) Supplier
+  - The PromoStandards Product Data service (currently at version 2.0.0) **Supplier**
-: Agent who provides PromoStandards services
+  - Agent who provides PromoStandards services **User**
-User
-: Agent who consumes PromoStandards services
+  - Agent who consumes PromoStandards services **Proxy**
-Proxy
-: This project which provides a supplier hosted proxy for Supplier PPC endpoint
+  - This project which provides a supplier hosted proxy for Supplier PPC **endpoint**
-: The URL where a service is hosted, usually qualified by host and service.  e.g. Proxy PPC endpoint, Supplier ProductData endpoint
+  - The URL where a service is hosted, usually qualified by host and service.  e.g. Proxy PPC endpoint, Supplier ProductData endpoint
-Credentials
+**Credentials**
-: The username and password sent in each User request to authorize the User.
+  - The username and password sent in each User request to authorize the User.
 They are provided in the `id` and `password` fields of each request, or as HTTP Basic Auth for REST requests
-Transform
+**Transform**
-: Changes the Proxy makes to Supplier responses
+  - Changes the Proxy makes to Supplier responses **Refine**
-Refine
-: Changes the Proxy makes to Supplier response to filter out data that is not required because of request parameters Universal Response
+  - Changes the Proxy makes to Supplier response to filter out data that is not required because of request parameters **Universal Response**
-: A response that does not depend on the User
+  - A response that does not depend on the User **Response Template**
-Response Template
-: A template that can create a response by injecting values into slots
+  - A template that can create a response by injecting values into slots